Carolyn Ainslie, vice president for finance and treasurer

 Post-Implementation Operation Stage

 Expense: All costs incurred during the Post-Implementation Operation Stage are to be expensed.
 These costs generally include training, support services, system operation, and application maintenance.
+Costs incurred during the application development stage that are not invoiced until post implementation should continue to be capitalized or expensed according to the rules above.

 Upgrades and Enhancements